overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 ![partial-failures-with-either-2](media/either-validate.png)

-- This also avoids the need for intermediate filtering between steps, coz all the failures contained in `Either.`left`are auto-skipped from processing downstream.
-This is possible due to the **Monad** property of`Either`.
+- This also avoids the need for intermediate filtering between steps, coz all the failures contained in `Either.left` are auto-skipped from processing downstream.
+This is possible due to the **Monad** property of `Either`.

 ```java
 static Either<Tuple2<ID, Failure>, ImmutableEgg> validate(